Should Babysitters Clean? (How to Set Parent Expectations)

 How Much Extra Should They Be Paid?

 Babysitters usually get paid a bit more than housekeepers per hour.
-Babysitters in the USA get paid on average around 15 dollars an hour.
-Housekeepers get paid on average around 11 dollars an hour.
+Babysitters in the USA get paid on average around $17.29 an hour.
+Housekeepers get paid on average around 4 dollars less per hour.
 Of course, this all depends on where you live, your experience and credentials.

 If both the parents and the sitter discuss what’s expected, there will be way fewer problems.
 If the parents want you to do more cleaning or housework than what’s typical, you should be given more money.
 Open communication ahead of time will get rid of any misunderstandings.
 Then you can really enjoy your job as a babysitter.